It’s Masters Week! A Special Tournament and Learning From the Best Players In The World

 How to Watch the Masters Tournament

-CBS has been broadcasting the Masters for 66 years nows with Jim Nantz as host for the last 34 years.
-Check here for the 2021 Masters schedule.
+CBS has been broadcasting the Masters for 68 years nows with Jim Nantz as host for the last 36 years.

 Be sure to check the Golf Channel too as they usually run “Live From The Masters” programming all week leading up to the tournament as well as post coverage and commentary.